Why Travelers Choose Uber When It Comes to Transportation Abroad

 Compare that to the state of taxis in many developing countries, where the vehicles often have suspicious stains on the seats, strange smells and no air conditioning.
 As a result, using Uber in another country is an attractive option for travelers.

 As a woman traveling alone, I have lost count of the number of times I have been leered at and hit on by taxi drivers.
-I have had taxi drivers attempt to pull over in dark side streets, ask for my number, wait and stare at me for long minutes after I have climbed out of the car.
+I have had taxi drivers attempt to pull over in dark side streets, ask for my number, and wait and stare at me for long minutes after I have climbed out of the car.

 I have also been scammed by taxi drivers demanding too much money, or fiddling with their meters.
 After so many frightening moments and bitter arguments over taxi fares, it is no question that I feel more comfortable and secure using Uber abroad.